Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 |10|Paulownia Row - 桐島 [きりしま, *kirishima*]|[![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)[![Paulownia with Yellow Bottom](/sheldonchen-cards/121.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#yellow-bottom-chaff)[![Paulownia Chaff 1](/sheldonchen-cards/122.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)[![Paulownia Chaff 2](/sheldonchen-cards/123.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)<br>This yaku is missing in the version of the game from the IndianWolf book.|

 # Variations
+Like all card games - and especially hanafuda games - Hana-Awase exists in many variations.
+Some of these are described below.
+Consider them optional rules, to add or remove as you please.

 ## Compensation
 At the end of the round, compensation for poor performance is given, as follows: